-- Structured learning under the supervision of preceptors (pharmacists and other licensed professionals) in a real pharmacy setting outside of the classroom
+- Structured learning under the supervision of preceptors (pharmacists and other licensed professionals) in an authentic pharmacy setting outside of the classroom

-- Augments classroom education by providing experiences in many contemporary aspects of pharmacy practice
+- Augments classroom education by providing applied experiences in many contemporary aspects of pharmacy practice

 - Practice sites include: